BBC Radio & Music Production Bristol: Programs of note

-Additionally, The People's Shipping Forecast was a highlight of the We British day - exploring the many identities and influences on our islands as evidenced through its poems and its voices.
-This encouraged BBC Radio 4 listeners to suggest their own poetic lines (inspired by the BBC Radio 4 shipping forecast) which were joined together to create something for the stormy waters of everyday living.
+Additionally, The People's Shipping Forecast was a highlight of the We British day - exploring the many identities and influences on the British Isles as evidenced through its poems and its voices.
+This encouraged BBC Radio 4 listeners to suggest their own poetic lines (inspired by the BBC Radio 4 shipping forecast) which were joined to create something for the stormy waters of everyday living.
 The poet Murray Lachlan Young used these to create and read this work.

 More recently the Bristol-based poetry & arts team in BBC network radio has made the Four Seasons equinox poetry inserts for BBC Radio 4 - quarterly burst of poetry to reconnect listeners with nature and poems which chime with the changing of the seasons.